hollowdoor/jumble/README.md

 There are caveats using Babel.
 Visit their documentation to find out what those are.

 Some info about how to make es6 modules available for babelify can be found here https://github.com/babel/babelify.

+All modules that aren't in node_modules directory can be compiled by babelify.

+For npm modules in node_modules directory see the next section.

 ### How to do es6 in an npm module that jumble can consume